greorex/uman/README.md

 ## Contacts

-Fill free to contact me if you need help with customization or installation.
+Please feel free to contact me if you have any questions.

 ## License